IoT Secure is a 2021 business support programme from CENSIS to help boost Scotland’s adoption of IoT technologies.

 The programme is open to:

-Due the way this programme is funded, only companies with an operational presence in Scotland, e.g., headquarters, manufacturing facilities or R&D centres are eligible to receive support.
+Due to the way this programme is funded, only companies with an operational presence in Scotland, e.g., headquarters, manufacturing facilities or R&D centres are eligible to receive support.
 CENSIS encourages start-ups and other early-stage companies to apply.

 Companies and organisations of any size and type may benefit from the Stage 1 – First Stage Support.
 Only start-ups and established SMEs may progress to receive Stage 2 – Enhanced Support.